-Camping at a music fest this fall?
-Here are 18 must-haves
+Must-haves for camping at a music fest

 Tent

 Though it may seem obvious, using a high-quality and adequately sized tent is vital for having an enjoyable campout.
 The Coleman Steel Creek Fast Pitch Dome Tent can be easily assembled in minutes and features enough space to fit six adults comfortably.
-Better yet, it has a mesh porch so you can spend time outside without having to worry about mosquitoes or other insects.
+Better yet, this Coleman tent has a mesh porch so you can spend time outside without having to worry about mosquitoes or other insects.

 Sleeping pad